 - Ambiance Prima: A step up from coach and includes snack options and more leg room

-- Club Executive: (First class ticket) The highest level of comfort includes pre-boarding and access to the lounge while you wait for the train, plus seats have built in monitors
+- Club Executive: (First-class ticket) The highest comfort level includes pre-boarding and lounge access while waiting for the train, plus seats feature built-in monitors.

-Within each of these service levels, you will find options similar to Trenitalia.
-As such, we suggest you book your travel based on what promotions are available, or based on the level of service you prefer when traveling.
+You will find options similar to Trenitalia within each service level.
+As such, we suggest booking your travel based on the available promotions or the level of service you prefer when traveling.

 So Which Train Company Should I Book With?